zriyansh/signoz.io/docs/userguide/clickhouse-logs-schema.md

 ## Logs Schema

-If we check the schema of logs table in clickhouse this is what it looks like.
+If we check the schema of the logs table in clickhouse this is what it looks like.
 The table was created with respect to the [OpenTelemetry Logs Data Model](https://opentelemetry.io/docs/specs/otel/logs/data-model/)

 ```
 CREATE TABLE signoz_logs.logs